-I challenge you to watch1 more sunrises in 2021 than you did in 2020.Yes, I'll take the Sunrise Pledge
+I challenge you to watch1 more sunrises in 2023 than you did in 2022.Yes, I'll take the Sunrise Pledge

 The Unabridged Edition

-As Year of the Sunrise came to an end, I concluded if there was one takeaway for others, it was to encourage them to watch more sunrises this year than the previous year.
+As Year of the Sunrise continues, one significant takeaway is encouraging others to watch more sunrises this year than they did the previous year.
 But I couldn’t ask that of others if I didn’t live up to it myself.
 It was serendipitous that Year of the Sunrise would be followed by a leap year, giving me the only possible opportunity to watch more sunrises than the previous year.
-So in 2020 I continued by documenting another 366 sunrises.
-To date I have documented 731 consecutive sunrises.
+So in 2020 I continued to document another 366 sunrises, and I still haven’t stopped.
+To date I have documented 900 consecutive sunrises.

 By doing so, I’m confident you’ll find more joy, balance, and beauty in your day.